-PCDN has also been involved in setting up two new worker cooperatives in Preston.
+PCDN has also been involved in setting up several worker cooperatives in Preston.

 One is the Preston Digital Foundation (The PDF), a not-for-profit worker-owned cooperative that specialises in digital services across Preston and Lancashire.

 A further coop is North West Black Cabs (NWBC).
 They are a group of taxi drivers in Preston who are ranked at Preston Railway station and in the City Centre: Church Road.
 In total, there are 180 black Hackney cabs with some 240 drivers.